Yyyoung6699/Island/README.md

     }
 }
 ```
-Depending on the material, different plants are generated
+Depending on the material, different plants are generated.
 ```ruby
 void SpawnPlants(GameObject spawnPla, Vector3 hitPos)
     {